PremNath51/XamarinTelstraTask/README.md

-# XamarinTelstraTask
+# ScatterView
-The app which consumes a REST service and displays photos with headings and descriptions.
+Xamarin Froms application which will consumes a REST service and displays photos with headings and descriptions.